 It’s crucial to install at least one carbon monoxide detector on each floor of your home, as well as the basement.
 Prioritize bedrooms and other spaces farther from the exits.
 This offers people who were sleeping adequate time to evacuate safely.
 It’s also a good idea to put in carbon monoxide alarms around sources of CO gas, such as your kitchen stove or your water heater.
 Lastly, particularly large homes should look at even more CO detectors for consistent coverage of the entire house.

 Let’s pretend a home has three floors, including the basement.
 With the aforementioned suggestions, you’d want to put in three to four carbon monoxide alarms.

 - One alarm should be set up around the furnace and/or water heater.

 - The second alarm could be put in around the kitchen.

-- Both the third and fourth alarms should be installed near or inside bedrooms.
+- Both the third and fourth alarms should be installed near or inside the bedrooms.